 Vitamin D3 Supplementation

-About half of the world’s population does not receive enough sunshine (UVB radiation) to produce Vitamin D naturally year round, this has resulted in an estimated 1 billion people being deficient in the hormone.
-Deficiency in vitamin D increases the risk factor in mortality, this makes it a crucial nutrient to supplement with on a daily bases.
-Furthermore, if one is experiencing issues with either the liver or kidneys it is crucial to make sure the one is supplementing with Vitamin D3.
+About half of the world’s population does not receive enough sunshine (UVB radiation) to produce Vitamin D naturally year-round, this has resulted in an estimated 1 billion people being deficient in the hormone.
+Deficiency in vitamin D increases the risk factor in mortality, this makes it a crucial nutrient to supplement with on a daily base.
+Furthermore, if one is experiencing issues with either the liver or kidneys it is crucial to make sure the one is supplementing with vitamin D3.

-Vitamin D3 supplement is the equivalent to the active form the kidney gives out the end of the hormonal processing.
-As a result it is important to make sure that when supplementing with Vitamin D it is D3 and not D2 that is taken.
-The absorption and utilization of Vitamin D2 is far less than that of Vitamin D3.
+Vitamin D3 supplement is equivalent to the active form the kidney gives out the end of the hormonal processing.
+As a result, it is important to make sure that when supplementing with vitamin d it is D3 and not D2 that is taken.
+The absorption and utilization of Vitamin D2 are far less than that of Vitamin D3.